 Wind farm turbine noise

-The Victorian Government is currently consulting publicly on proposed changes to the way wind farm noise is regulated.
+Early in 2021, the Victorian Government consulted publicly on proposed changes to the way the wind farm noise is regulated.

-With these improvements to the regulatory framework, the Government intends to amend the Public Health and Wellbeing Act 2008 to exclude noise from wind farm turbines from the nuisance provisions in this Act.
+With these improvements to the regulatory framework, the Government has also amended the Public Health and Wellbeing Act 2008 to exclude noise and other emissions from wind farm turbines from the nuisance provisions in this Act.

 Frequently Asked Questions

-Wind farm noise in Victoria is currently regulated under the Planning and Environment Act 1987, through conditions in planning permits.
+Until now, wind farm noise in Victoria has been regulated primarily under the Planning and Environment Act 1987, through conditions in planning permits.
 While conditions vary, compliance with the New Zealand Standard for Acoustics-Wind Farm Noise (NZS 6808) and noise assessments to be conducted before and after construction of wind farms is required.
 For wind farm planning applications made since October 2018, these noise assessments must be audited by independent environmental auditors appointed by the Environment Protection Authority (EPA).